 Solution?
 Find what is lacking in your industry and capitalize on being different.
 Listen to your customers and your industry and break out of the habits of 20 years ago.
 If you understand this and do it right, you just might be in a position to not even worry about competition.

 There has never been a time like now.
 Technology has changed just about every aspect of how we do business.
 And it’s moving fast.
 Business practices have fundamentally changed and information has never been more prevalent.
-Staying on top of these will go a long way in preventing your buses from shutting its doors.
+Staying on top of these will go a long way in preventing your business from shutting its doors.